chaiss/Challenge2-Canva/Challenge2HAISS.md

 For example, `wws://www.widgetapp.com/_stream`.

-The initial request made by the API goes to [Cloudflare](https://www.cloudflare.com/), then routed to the SFE.
+The initial request made by the API goes to [Cloudflare](https://www.cloudflare.com/), then routed to the Streaming frontend.

 ### Multiple services on one WebSocket connection